-Project No. C8 Status: Completed Party or relevant jurisdiction Canada Title of project Use of stable isotopes to assess long-term changes in marine trophic ecology of Atlantic salmon (Salmo salar) Objective of research project To assess trophic and dietary information through analyses of stable isotope signatures of carbon and nitrogen (□13C and 15N) from previously compiled scale samples of various stocks of Atlantic salmon; To compare isotopic signatures within (temporal) and among (spatial) stocks to infer differences in salmon feeding ecology in time and space; To examine evidence for any environmental influences on trends in isotopic signatures; To examine linkages with stable isotopic signatures with trends in abundance of salmon.
+1 Party or relevant jurisdiction Canada Title of project Use of stable isotopes to assess long-term changes in marine Objective of research project trophic ecology of Atlantic salmon (Salmo salar) 1) To assess trophic and dietary information through analyses of stable isotope signatures of carbon and nitrogen (□C and N) from previously compiled scale samples of various stocks of Atlantic salmon; 2) To compare isotopic signatures within (temporal) and among (spatial) stocks to infer differences in salmon feeding ecology in time and space; 3) To examine evidence for any environmental influences on trends in isotopic signatures; 4) To examine linkages with stable isotopic signatures with trends in abundance of salmon.
 Brief description of research project Recent investigations have proposed that marine food webs have changed dramatically owing to ever-increasing and unsustainable levels of exploitation - the so-called 'fishing down marine food webs' hypothesis - while others have provided evidence of trophic cascades.
 In addition, evidence exists for dramatic changes in ocean climate conditions in the northwest Atlantic, particularly during the early 1990s, prompting some to suggest there has been a marine climate regime shift.
 Ocean climate conditions have been shown to affect productivity and survival of Atlantic salmon.
 Salmon are considered opportunistic feeders during the marine life-history phase, often targeting prey in the upper end of the size spectrum, with a preference for fish over crustaceans should both be available.
 Thus, the species lends itself well to studies associated with marine environmental conditions and food web interactions.
-Accordingly, long-term variability in the trophic ecology of Atlantic salmon were examined using analyses of stable isotope signatures of carbon and nitrogen ($\delta \square^{13}C$; $\delta \square^{15}N$).
+Accordingly, long-term variability in the trophic ecology of Atlantic salmon were examined using analyses of stable isotope signatures of carbon and nitrogen ( $\delta \square^{13}$ C; $\delta \square^{15}$ N).
 Specifically, changes in stable isotope signatures were evaluated for evidence of Pauly's food web hypothesis and also in relation to variation in marine climate conditions in the north Atlantic over the past several decades.
 These analyses should provide an additional means to understand, in whole or in part, observed variability in abundance and survival of various stocks of Atlantic salmon.
 Dates during which research took place 2006 - 2007.
-Area in which research took place Newfoundland salmon stocks, two (2) Maritime stocks and one (1) Quebec north shore population.
+Area in which research took place Project has examined stable isotope signatures from six (6) Newfoundland salmon stocks, two (2) Maritime stocks and one (1) Quebec north shore population.
 In addition, to provide a greater geographic contrast with Eastern Canadian populations, analyses have also been carried out on a north European stock that empties into the Barents Sea, the River Tana (Teno).
 Estimated number and weight of salmon retained N/A Resources Estimated cost of the £27,500.
 Project funded by Fisheries and Oceans Canada under the